-The key to a successful BBQ is quality meat (selling gristly burgers will simply shoot yourself in the foot for future events).
+The key to a successful barbecue is quality meat (selling gristly burgers will simply shoot yourself in the foot for future events).
 Offer fried onions too – the smell alone will guarantee sales!
 Local catering companies or butchers may supply you meat at a discount.
 Consider a vegetarian alternative such as halloumi kebabs.
-Read our in-depth feature on running a BBQ.
+Read our in-depth feature on running a barbecue.

 2. Cake stall